 Rise Global Initiative represents a philosophy that advocates education for sustainable development.
 It adopts interdisciplinary and integrative pathways to break through traditional approaches that are no longer working.
 Kanwar is keenly interested in collaborative approaches between Humanities and Science/Technology for innovative solutions to challenges.

 Committed to education for all, Kanwar has served in Higher Education in both India and the United States.
-Her experience includes serving as an administrator (with the responsibility, most recently, to build and operate a federal grant funded academic support program) and a professor.
-She also has a wealth of knowledge on working with undergraduate and graduate students on areas such as writing/public speaking, procrastination, paper/dissertation/thesis support, and leadership/career development.
+Her experience includes serving as an administrator (with the responsibility, most recently, to build and operate a federal grant-funded academic support program for graduation success) and a professor.
+She also has a wealth of knowledge on working with undergraduate and graduate students on areas such as writing/public speaking, procrastination, research (paper/dissertation/thesis) support, and leadership/career development.
 Kanwar's previous work experience also includes successfully relaunching a defunct national consumer magazine.

 Kanwar earned a Bachelor's in English (Hons) from Jesus and Mary College of the University of Delhi and a Master's in English from the Faculty of Arts, University of Delhi.
-She received her PhD on a full teaching scholarship from Northern Illinois University, where she majored in English with an emphasis on narrative and gender.
+She received her PhD on a full teaching scholarship from Northern Illinois University, where she majored in English Literature (and culture) with an emphasis on narrative and gender.
 Kanwar has since availed of numerous professional development opportunities, including, most recently, "Poetry and Training the Eye" at Harvard Medical School.

 Anju Kanwar @ Florida Loquat Festival